Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 - Krentenwegge (raisin bread)

-- Hagelslag (the chocolate sprinkles Dutch families put on toast - kids will demand them)
+- Hagelslag (the chocolate sprinkles Dutch families put on toast - kids will demand them on the trip home)

-- A Tony's Chocolonely chocolate bar (the Dutch fair-trade brand the kids will recognize from Trader Joe's)
+- A Tony's Chocolonely bar (the Dutch fair-trade brand the kids will recognise from Trader Joe's)

 What to Pack for Keukenhof in April

 April Dutch weather is volatile.
-Average highs in the low 50s.
-Frequent brief rain.
+Highs in the low 50s.
+Brief frequent rain.
 Strong wind off the North Sea.
 Glorious sunny moments mixed with chilly drizzle.
-Pack for all of it.
+(You know I'm an overpacker.
+April Dutch weather is one of the few times that habit is rewarded.)

 Other essentials: